capsa-gg/capsa-documentation/README.md

 $ npm run fmt
 ```

-To run Prettier to format the code.
+to run Prettier to format the code.

 ### Build